 Here are a few of the biggest statistics about side hustles that paint a picture of the state of the industry.

-More than one-third of Americans report having a side hustle in 2022.
+More than one-third of Americans have a side hustle

 In a recent survey from Zapier, 40% of Americans reported having a side hustle.
 That’s 2 out of 5 people who are earning multiple streams of income.
-The survey also found that 36% of Americans either launched into a new side hustle in 2022 or they plan to, up significantly from previous years.
+The survey also found that 36% of Americans either launched into a new side hustle recently or they plan to soon.

 Men are slightly more likely to have a side hustle than women.